-At present, DG800 supports menus in multiple languages.
+At present, DG2000 supports menus in multiple languages.
 Both Chinese and English are available for the display of the help information, prompt messages, and interface display.
 Chinese and English input methods are also supported.

-Press Utility → System Setting → Language to select the desired language.
+When the Shift key is illuminated, press Pulse/Utility → System Setting → Language to select the desired language.
 This setting is stored in non-volatile memory and will not be affected by the "restore to defaults" operation.